dogbin/dogbin/about.md

+---
+title: dogbin - About
+description: the sexiest pastebin and url shortener ever!
+---
 # dogbin - the sexiest pastebin and url shortener ever!
 Woof!

 Sharing code and logs is all cool, but it should be *easy*!
 That's where a pastebin